NestedData/minimongoid/README.md

 Based upon minimongoid, a Mongoid inspired model architecture for your Meteor apps.
 While much remains the same, there are some extras here such as onChange hooks (coming soon)

 # Usage
 Like most things in life, it's always easier to demonstrate by example.
-You can find a working example project in the /example directory.
-The below comes from the /lib/models.coffee file in that project.
 Note that it's probably a good idea to stick models somewhere like /lib so they get loaded first -- and yes, you can use these same models on both client and server!

 ```coffee
 class @Recipe extends Minimongoid